calint/glos/src/engine/README.md

   - has a radius calculated at `load` and may be additionally bounded by a convex volume defined by `planes`
 * `planes` can detect collision with spheres and other `planes`
   - collision with spheres is done by checking if distance from sphere center to all planes is less than radius or negative
-  - collision with other `planes` is done by checking if any point in `planes` A is behind all `planes` B and vice versa
+  - collision with other `planes` is done by checking if any point in `planes` A is behind all `planes` B or vice versa
 * `material` is stored in `materials` and are unique to a `glob`
 * `texture` is stored in `textures` and can be shared by multiple `globs`
 * `camera` describes how the world is viewed in `window`